Smallville season 1: Writing

-"Hourglass" was one of the stories included in Millar and Gough's initial pitch to the network (at the time it was referred to as "Cassandra").
+"Hourglass" was one of the stories included in Millar and Gough's initial pitch to the network; at the time it was referred to as "Cassandra".
 "Hourglass" was the first episode to present two, distinct stories: the vengeful serial killer and the second sighted Cassandra.
 Two significant storylines in the same episode forced the writers to spend more time developing the episode.
 Cassandra's "visceral vision" (as it was referred to in the script) of Lex's future was developed into color storyboards to better illustrate to the filmmakers the "blood rain" described in the text.

 When the filmmakers were dissatisfied with the initial drafts of episodes, specifically with the evolution of characters, they would rewrite events, or add scenes to re-establish the original vision.
 The character of Earl Jenkins (Tony Todd), intended to be a sympathetic villain, came across as "completely unlikable" in the original draft of "Jitters".
 The character suffers from over-exposure to kryptonite, causing massive seizures; if Jenkins happened to grab someone, they could be shaken to death.
 Originally, the character is first seen banging on the door of LuthorCorp and killing a security guard during one of his seizures.
 To present a more favorable aspect to the audience, a scene in which Earl visits his infant child was added to show that he was not a "raving maniac".
 Similar rewrites occurred with the characters Ryan James (Ryan Kelley) in "Stray" and Tyler Randall (Reynaldo Rosales) in "Reaper".
 In the original draft of "Stray", Ryan developed his telepathic abilities from exposure to kryptonite; to emphasize the show was not always about kryptonite-infected villains, the story was revised so that Ryan had his ability from birth.
 The network also expressed dissatisfaction with Ryan as a murderer, so the character was rewritten to be the "nice kid".
-The character of Tyler Randall shared Earl Jenkins's issue: he was not sympathetic enough in the filmmakers' eyes; intended to be an escaped prisoner, he was rewritten to be "the world's deadliest nice guy".
+The character of Tyler shared Earl Jenkins's issue: he was not sympathetic enough in the filmmakers' eyes; intended to be an escaped prisoner, he was rewritten to be "the world's deadliest nice guy".